Homotopy in Exact Categories: Cotorsion Pairs

-In \cite{Hovey}, Hovey introduced the notion of a \textbf{compatible model structure} on an abelian category.
+In \cite{hovey}, Hovey introduced the notion of a \textbf{compatible model structure} on an abelian category.
 He showed that there is a 1-1 correspondence between such model structures and purely homological data now known as \textbf{Hovey triples}.
-Gillespie noticed that this correspondence generalises to weakly idempotent complete exact categories, and explains in \cite{Gillespie} how to adapt Hovey's proofs.
-In the next two subsections we will recall some of Hovey's/ Gillespie's results both for the reader's convenience and because we will need many of the individual propositions later anyway.
-We shall modify the exposition somewhat, by first extracting from Hovey's proof a bijection between cotorsion pairs and compatible weak factorisation systems (this has been noticed in \cite{vst2012exact} ).
+Gillespie noticed that this correspondence generalises to weakly idempotent complete exact categories, and explains in \cite{gillespie} how to adapt Hovey's proofs.
+Moreover in \cite{vst2012exact}, \v{S}t'ov\'{i}\v{c}ek explained the relationship between cotorsion pairs and compatible weak factorisation systems.
+In the next two subsections we will recall some of Hovey's/ Gillespie's/\v{S}t'ov\'{i}\v{c}ek's results both for the reader's convenience and because we will need many of the individual propositions later anyway.
 For basic facts about weak factorisation systems and model structures in general see Appendix \ref{modelapp}.